ForceUniverse/dart-forcemvc/readme.md

 	  }
 	}

-And then add this strategy to the webserver.
+And then add this strategy to the web application.

-	server.strategy = new SessionStrategy();
+	app.strategy = new SessionStrategy();

 ##### Roles #####